Voarex/CentOS-Enterprise-Linux-7-System-Administration-Essentials/README.md

 You will need to create a lab using a [Hypervisor](#vmhypevisor) and the most likely scenario is a free or open source software, but you can also use a closed source software if you're willing to pay for more stable features but deal with the certain support resolution restrictions.

  1. This is where we will use your host machine to connect to your virtual machine.
 Usually this consists of the following machines; host machine that's using VirtualBox , the CentOS 7 master server, CentOS 7 GUI server1, and CentOS 7 CLI server2.
-The command line(CLI) server will be more useful to you than the graphical user interface(GUI) serve, because we will be using enterprise systems.
+The command line(CLI) server will be more useful to you than the graphical user interface(GUI) server, because we will be using enterprise systems.
 Enterprise systems mainly consist of remote connections via the CLI.

  2. The master system will really be of less use to you since you probably do not have a local web server setup and that requires an installation of CentOS 7 for the web server or ftp server.
 You can also mimic the same remote installs from a web server by looking at CentOS distributions that are available to download via mirror servers.